 The cornerstone of a successful link-building strategy is quality content.

-Today’s online audience is constantly looking for value, credibility, and uniqueness.
-When you invest in creating exceptional content — that matches search intent — you significantly increase your chances of getting great backlinks.
+People are constantly looking for value, credibility, and uniqueness.
+When you invest in creating exceptional content that matches the search intent, you significantly increase your chances of getting great backlinks.

 But what do I mean when I say “quality content”?